lucysrausch/hoverboard-firmware-hack/README.md

 ---

-## Flashing
+## Building
 To build the firmware, just type "make".
 Make sure you have specified your gcc-arm-none-eabi binary (version 7 works, there is a version that does not!) location in the Makefile ("PREFIX = ...").

+The firmware will also build (and flash) very easily from platform.io, plaformio.ini file included.
+Simply open the folder in the IDE of choice (vscode or Atom), and press the 'PlatformIO:Build' or the 'PlatformIO:Upload' button (bottom left in vscode).

+(Note: if you have no buttons, use Debug/Add Configuration, and select 'PlatformIO Debugger'; seems to kick it into life).

+## Flashing
 Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer, like the ST-Link found on many STM devboards.

 Make sure you hold the powerbutton or connect a jumper to the power button pins while flashing the firmware, as the STM might release the power latch and switches itself off during flashing.
 Battery > 36V have to be connected while flashing.